tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The TLS handshake is also used over other transports such as UDP with both DTLS [@?I-D.ietf-tls-dtls13] and
 QUIC [@?I-D.ietf-quic-tls].
-The requirement to encrypt the SNI apply just as well for these transports as for TLS over TCP.
+The requirement to encrypt the SNI applies just as well for these transports as for TLS over TCP.

 This points to a requirement for SNI Encryption mechanisms to also be applicable to non-TCP transports such as DTLS or QUIC.